PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 ..
 [3] If you reach a warning page during this step, click advanced settings and choose the proceed to webpage option.
 ..
 [4] Log in to the NGFW via CLI by opening a terminal/bash window on your local machine and entering this, *ssh username@XXX.XXX.XXX.XXX* (with your NGFW's management IP replacing the X's).

-This tutorial will be split into # sections below and can either be done via the reading the document or watching the tutorial video.
-There is a video tutorial for achieving our intended results via use of the PanHandler UI tool and the SLI command line interface tool.
+This tutorial will be split into 4 main sections below and can either be done by reading the document or by watching the tutorial videos.
+There is a video tutorial for achieving the intended results via use of the PanHandler UI tool and the SLI command line interface tool.

 1- `Setting up the Sandbox`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~